 How do I protect myself and others from COVID-19?

-How do I register for the COVID-19 vaccine?
+How do I find a COVID-19 vaccine?

 Should I wear a mask?